peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * The CBOR object referred to by index or key in this array or map.
 If this is a CBOR map, returns <code>null</code> (not <code>
- CBORObject.Null</code>) if an item with the given key doesn't exist.
+ CBORObject.Null</code>) if an item with the given key doesn't exist (but this behavior may change to throwing an exception in version 5.0 or later).

 **Throws:**